Online shop Tours, citypass, excursions,...

 Disability friendly ways to explore Lyon

-List of accessible traboules in Vieux-Lyon (Old Lyon)
+List of accessible courtyards and traboules in Vieux-Lyon (Old Lyon)

 Important: you must be accompanied by a guide to enter the traboules (hidden passageways between streets).